PramitSaha/PramitSaha.github.io/index.md

 **[Feb.
 2021]** Defended my Master's thesis with 92% score from the <a href="https://www.ubc.ca/">University of British Columbia (UBC)</a>.

 **[Jan.
-2021]** Submitted my 237 page Master's thesis entitled "Moves made easy : deep learning-based reduction of human motor control efforts leveraging categorical perceptual constraint"
+2021]** Submitted my 237 page <a href="https://open.library.ubc.ca/soa/cIRcle/collections/ubctheses/24/items/1.0396540">Master's thesis</a> entitled "Moves made easy : deep learning-based reduction of human motor control efforts leveraging categorical perceptual constraint"

 **[Dec.
-2020]** Three short papers accepted at ISSP 2020
+2020]** Three short papers accepted at  <a href="https://issp2020.yale.edu/">ISSP 2020</a>.

 **[Nov.
 2020]** Our work has been featured in Computer Vision News by RSIP Vision.